-Suppose we encounter a differential pressure transmitter used to measure pressure drop across a heat exchanger.
+Suppose we encounter a differential pressure transmitter used to measure the pressure drop across a heat exchanger.
 The typical pressure on the upstream side of this heat exchanger is 1000 PSI, while the typical pressure on the downstream side of this exchanger is 970 PSI.
 The transmitter connects to this heat exchanger via a three-valve manifold.

-A single “bleed” valve installed on the transmitter’s low-pressure side is used to vent pressure to atmosphere prior to removal of the transmitter from the manifold:
+A single “bleed” valve installed on the transmitter’s low-pressure side is used to vent pressure to the atmosphere prior to removal of the transmitter from the manifold:

 Differential Pressure Transmitter

 The common procedure for operating a 3-valve manifold to take a transmitter out of service is to first close the high-side block valve, then open the equalizing valve, then close the low-side block valve.

 Once these manifold valves have been thus arranged to isolate the transmitter from the process and equalize differential pressure inside the transmitter, the bleed valve may be carefully opened to release stored pressure to the atmosphere.